-For units display, if a resource code or resource team consists only of material resources or a mix of labor, nonlabor, and material resources, the spreadsheet summary row displays dashes instead of totals.
+- An application level setting determines whether cost spreads account for changes in resource and role rates over time. - For units display, if a resource code or resource team consists only of material resources with differing units of measure or a mix of labor, nonlabor, and material resources, the spreadsheet summary row displays dashes instead of totals.
 Summing unit values for mixed resource types does not provide an accurate total because labor and nonlabor resources are usually associated with time (such as hours or days), and material resources are often expressed in non-time units of measure.